onepf/OPFIab/README.md

 # OPFIab
 OPFIab is a next step from [OpenIAB](https://github.com/onepf/OpenIAB).
 It's an Android library intended to make in-app billing integration easy while supporting multiple billing providers (Appstores).

 **This library is still under development and may contain bugs.
-Any feedback is deeply apreciated.*
+Any feedback is deeply apreciated.**

 ## Dependencies
 Library is designed to be extensible and cosist of separate modules.

-First you need to add core dependecy:
+Add core dependency:
 ```groovy
   dependencies {
     compile 'de.greenrobot:eventbus:2.4.0'